 In case of an emergency call 911 or 9-911 from a campus telephone.
 After calling 911, notify Campus Safety, ext.
 7777 from any campus telephone or (813) 257-7777 on non-campus phones, so that a Campus Safety officer can respond.

 Communication with Campus Community

 Numerous avenues are used to advise members of the campus community about campus crime and crime-related problems.
 Through campus publications, Campus Safety publicizes those activities requiring security responses.
 On a weekly basis, this information is provided to The Minaret, the student newspaper.
-In addition, Campus Safety periodically uses safety alerts on safety matters that are of concern.
+In addition, Campus Safety periodically issues safety alerts on safety matters that are of concern.